 This is a deck that will remain a favorite of mine for many years to come.
 I highly recommend it for it’s ease of reading as well as it’s depth of symbolism, both outward and hidden.
 This deck deserves to been not just seen and enjoyed for the artwork, but for its wonderful messages for the world we live in today.
 This is also a deck that can be used to read for children or those that are sensitive to nudity or violence.

 Silver Crow has been reading tarot for over 30 years.
-Taught by her trial grandmother she has > continued the tradition of intuitive reading as a professional tarot reader. > > See card images from the Deirdre of the Sorrows > > Contribute to Aeclectic: Write a review · Add your deck · Send us card images
+Taught by her trial grandmother she has continued the tradition of intuitive reading as a professional tarot reader.

+See sample card images from the Deirdre of the Sorrows

+Contribute to Aeclectic: Write a review · Add your deck · Send us card images